ideaBlender/kotlin-react-datepicker-tutorial/README.md

 Below you will find some useful information on how to work with this application.<br>
 We're still working on this guide and you can find its most recent version [here](https://github.com/JetBrains/create-react-kotlin-app/blob/master/packages/react-scripts/template/README.md).

-## Sending Feedback

-We are always open to [your feedback](https://youtrack.jetbrains.com/issues/CRKA).

 ## Folder Structure